Arts Centre Melbourne · PLAY Creative Learning Program · 2026

 In This Session

-• Work-in-progress scene showing
+• Work-in-progress scene showing from Scripts A & B

 • Panel: The Money Stories of Theatre

-• Full-course audience vote on final play
+• Audience members vote on the final script

 Register